Damavand, Iran: Economy

-Damavand is an agricultural city and due to its streams, rivers, springs and temperate climate, it has numerous gardens and fields.
+Damavand is an agricultural city, and due to its streams, rivers, springs and temperate climate, it has numerous gardens and fields.
 An important part of the city's economy is provided by the export of tree products.
-Apples, pears, cherries, apricots, walnuts, apricots, tomatoes, wheat, potatoes, beans and cucumbers are some of the products of this city, some of which, like apples and pears, are famous and distinguished in terms of type.
-In recent years, beekeeping has become one of the sources of income for the people of this city and Damavand honey competes with the best honey in Iran in terms of quality and constitutes a significant part of the city's exports.
-New style livestock has been developed in Damavand for several years and the obtained products are exported to Tehran in addition to meeting the needs of the region.
+Apples, pears, cherries, apricots, walnuts, tomatoes, wheat, potatoes, beans, and cucumbers are some of the products of this city, some of which, like apples and pears, are famous and distinguished in terms of type.
+In recent years, beekeeping has become one of the sources of income for the people of this city, and Damavand honey competes with the best honey in Iran in terms of quality and constitutes a significant part of the city's exports.
+New style livestock has been developed in Damavand for several years, and the obtained products are exported to Tehran in addition to meeting the needs of the region.

 Transportation

 Damavand can be reached by road from Firuzkuh via Gilavand and from Haraz road, via Mosha.